paiva-it/nestjs-challenge/IMPLEMENTATION.md

 ## Testing

-- Dropped most tests as they were tightly coupled to Mongoose and the previous structure.
+- Dropped most previous tests as they were tightly coupled to Mongoose and the previous structure.
 - Prepared the repo for new unit tests on a future implementation, more decoupled and easier to mock.

 # Extend API to use MBIDs for Records